eseckft/BitAds.ai/README.md

 **Prerequisites:**
 - Ensure that you have Python 3.12 or a later version installed on your system.
-- Run your local Subtensor, instructions on how to install Subtensor locally can be found here: [Subtensor Installation Guide](https://github.com/opentensor/subtensor/blob/main/docs/running-subtensor-locally.md)
+- Run your local Subtensor, instructions on how to install Subtensor locally can be found here: [Subtensor Installation Guide](https://github.com/opentensor/subtensor/blob/main/docs/running-subtensor-locally.md) or you can use Finney

 ```basg
 git clone https://github.com/eseckft/BitAds.ai.git